Selecting Your Tile

 When you are planning your project it is important to consider all aspects of your tile installation.
 Often times, people don't think of how the tile will terminate; where will the tile stop and how?
 For instance with a backsplash, one end of your backsplash may stop at a perpendicular wall or cabinet but the other end may be exposed for all to see.
 I prefer to use a trim of some sort to cap off exposed edges.

 Different types of trim made out of tile include; pencil trim, quarter round, and bull-nose.
-Because the style and cost of these vary so drastically, I do not include the cost of the trim in my estimates.
+Because the style and cost of these vary so drastically, I do not include the cost of these style of trims in my estimates.
 If you would like to use a trim of this type, please mention what kind of trim when requesting an estimate.

 A metal trim, such as Schluter Trim, comes in many different finishes and is a very sleek way to finish off your installation.
 I use this trim in all of my installations (unless the client specifies something different), and the materials are included in my estimate.

 At Lotus Tile I work hard to deliver a quality installation that will last you many many years.
 Over time tile and grout can begin to look dull and dirty, even after being cleaned.
 This is easily avoidable by sealing the project upon completion.
 Sealing your tile and/or grout offers stain resistance and makes it much easier to clean.
 Grout is very porous and tends to absorb dirt, soap scum and mold.
 Sealing the grout keeps such things from penetrating below the surface, allowing you to wipe it off the surface.
 Sealer is very important for natural stone as well for all of the same reasons.
-It is recommended that you reseal your tile and grout every couple of years.
-Re-sealing is also a service that I provide.
+It is recommended that you reseal your tile and grout every year.
+I send my clients yearly reminders when it is time to seal.
+You may hire me to come and do this, or I am always happy to send you instructions on how to seal the grout and tile yourself.

 It is recommended that you never use bleach or other harsh chemicals to clean your grout and tile.
 Warm water and a gentle cleanser will do the trick, especially if your tile and grout has been sealed.
-Most tile distributors sell cleansers specifically for tile and grout.
-A deep cleaning of tile and grout is a service that Lotus Tile provides.
+Most tile distributors sell cleansers specifically for tile and grout, if the stains have become too much for soap and water. **Disclaimer: If the grout is old and has not been sealed, there may be discoloration due to pigment coming out of the grout.
+The only way to remedy this is to use a grout stain, or to re-grout the project**